 This global launch campaign leveraged disruptive world-building tactics to help form a community of invested fans for this ambitious sci-fi series from Netflix.

 This neo-noir, sci-fi series is set in a futuristic world in which the wealthy elite are able to implant their consciousness into fresh bodies.
 Our global launch campaign was designed to establish the show’s universe, build a foundational community of evangelists, and spark conversation among both casual viewers and hardcore sci-fi fans.

 Driven by the tagline “No Body Lives Forever,” the campaign was focused on the show’s underlying premise of “immortality-by-technology,” and the intriguing mix of consequences that come along with this concept.

 A theme running throughout the entirety of Altered Carbon’s marketing was an in-world branding campaign for Psychasec, the fictional company in the show that’s behind the darkly alluring technologies that enable immortality.

 This “world-building” approach signaled to potential fans that Altered Carbon represents a universe multifaceted and detailed enough to be worthy of their time.
 The Psychasec corporate-propaganda tactic also provided us with an elegant vehicle through which to explain potentially confusing aspects of the show’s storyline.

 Our key art focused on Psychasec-branded body bags that contain human "sleeves".
-Iconinc and disturbingly arresting, the images also contain subtle details that begin our Psychasec-focused world-building.
+Iconic and disturbingly arresting, the images also contain subtle details that begin our Psychasec-focused world-building.

 Cryptic short-form teasers in the form of luxury-brand spots for Psychasec introduced the concept of using human bodies as "sleeves."
 These stills, GIFS, and microvideos comprised an early-campaign tactic meant to engage the attention of sci-fi fans who crave immersive worlds.